mathworks-ref-arch/matlab-dockerfile/README.md

 docker run --init -it --rm matlab:r2023a
 ```
 ### Run MATLAB in Batch Mode
-To start the container, run a MATLAB command and exit, execute:
+To start the container, run a MATLAB command, and then exit, execute:
 ```bash
 # Container runs the command RAND in MATLAB and exits.
 docker run --init --rm matlab:r2023a -batch rand